pmndrs/use-gesture/README.md

 Demo: https://codesandbox.io/embed/zq19y1xr9m

-This demo reads out further data like velocity and direction to calculate decay.
+This demo reads out further data like velocity and direction to calculate decay. `temp` in this case is a simple storage that picks up whatever value you (optionally) return inside the event handler.
+It's valid as long as the gesture is active.
+Without this you would need to store the initial xy value somewhere else and conditionally update it when the gesture begins.

 ```jsx
 const [{ xy }, set] = useSpring(() => ({ xy: [0, 0] }))